April 28, 2020

 This is a chaotic system descending into order.
 It is negative entropy and we can see it in action in the recent decision by some organisation to reverse flexible working policy, or to create offices that are so enticing that people prefer to work there.
 It was also apparent in the famous decision by Yahoo to issue a similar edict to its remote working employees to return to the corporate fold.

-One of the least discussed aspects of this controversial decision from the CEO Marissa Mayer was that her decision was informed by the data generated from the work of Yahoo employees themselves.
+One of the least discussed aspects of this controversial decision from the CEO Marissa Mayer was that it was informed by the data generated from the work of Yahoo employees themselves.
+We might see this replicated in future as firms wake up to the reality of knee-jerk post-pandemic workplace changes.

 Which begs another important question about the trade-offs implicit in the creation of a workplace.

-If you create an agile working environment and empower people to move around it and work with whom they want and in what way they want, what do you then do when the data tells you they should be working with other people and in other ways?
+If you create a culture based on remote working and an agile working environment and empower people to move around it and work with whom they want and in what way they want, what do you then do when the data tells you they should be working with other people and in other ways?
 How do you resist the descent into order?

 It strikes me that it is the resolution of these competing forces that drives the debate about workplace design and working culture.
 We are subject to negative entropy and often forget that we have already fought and won the battle against it before.